swl409/M-SCAN/docs/input_format.md

 MAR00001,ENSG000001...,12.5
 ```

-If `use_kcat: false`, reaction capacities are built from RNA-derived gene
+If `use_kcat: false`, reaction capacities are built from RNA gene
 activity only.

 ## Medium Table